LJ-9/Friction-Social-Media-Model/README.md

-# Manipulating the Online Marketplace of Ideas
+# Friction Interventions to Curb the Spread of Misinformation on Social Media

 This repository contains code to reproduce the results in the paper *Friction Interventions to Curb the Spread of Misinformation on Social Media* by Laura Jahn, Rasmus K. Rendsvig, Alessandro Flammini, and Filippo Menczer.